 How Did They Get My Card Number?

-If you still have your card, you may wonder how thieves are using it for online purchases—and even withdrawals from ATMs.
+If you still have possession of your card, you may wonder how thieves are using it for online purchases—and even withdrawals from ATMs.

-Debit card numbers get stolen every day, and sometimes you’re not even involved.
+Debit card numbers get stolen regularly, and sometimes you’re not even involved.

-- Hackers can steal card numbers in large data breaches when they break into retailers’ computer systems.
+- Hackers can steal card numbers in massive data breaches when they break into retailers’ computer systems.